phthom/IBMCloudPrivate/6-TerraformLab.md

 :               tags : -                                    :
 :....................:......................................:
 ```
-Then you can connect to the VM either using the root/password or the sshkey.
+Then you can connect to the VM either using the root/password or the sshkey (or use putty to get access on Windows)

 `ssh root@ipaddress`

+> Note : to delete a VM, use the following command : slcli vs cancel vm-id where the vm-id is the number found on the list of VMs.

-# Task 8: Using a script to configure the VM
+# Task 8: Using scripts to configure the VM

 The VM could be configured and customized after its creation.
 A script can be copied and launched when Terraform finished launching the VM.
-In our case, we want to install IBM Cloud Private in the VM.
+In our case, we want to **install IBM Cloud Private** in the VM.

-Go to the Terra directory we created before.
+Go to the terra directory we created before.
 Create a new file called **icpinstall.sh**

 ```console